AntMCE/K8S-course/K8S-intro.md

 **Namespace**: Namespaces are a way to organize clusters into virtual sub-clusters

+# Services
-**Services**: In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster
+Services: In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster

 *3 types of services:*